Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 Plural

-The plural ending is j.
-Both nouns and adjectives take this ending, e.g.:
+The plural ending is -j.
+Both nouns and adjectives take it:

 • tabloj – tables